This post may contain affiliate links. Read my disclosure policy.

-Not being a glutton for punishment, I always preferred to order my kids’ clothes online, but last year I waited till the last second, and was again late on picking up the school supplies.
-The little one now had a nut-free classroom, including taking care to read labels to ensure that nothing was manufactured in a facility that might handle peanuts or tree nuts.
+Last year I waited till the last second and was again late on picking up the school supplies.
+The little one now had a nut-free classroom, including nothing manufactured in a facility that might handle peanuts or tree nuts.
 I spent hours in various stores and online making sure I had a good selection of items he would like but would not be dangerous for his highly allergic classmates.
-And we were going to be away during his transition days to visit his new classroom.

-I was cool as a cucumber untillllll the night before school when I was laying in bed panicking that I had forgotten something for someone.
+I was cool as a cucumber until the night before school.
+Then I was laying in bed panicking that I had forgotten something for someone.
 I was stressed because I hadn’t been stressed.
 Am I the only one that’s this neurotic?!

 Well, one thing I never worry about is lunch…

 I was thinking back to my Chef Salad on a Stick, and knew it would be fun to make a new version.
 It is back-to-school time and in the fall I love salads with apples and cheese like these Autumn Turkey and Apple Salads.
 So I drew inspiration from this seasonal favorite.
 Besides being fun to eat, the kids can also get involved in helping you make them.